jacobluber/luberlab/_pages/home.md

 1. Contextualized in the oncology clinic to improve patient outcomes.
 2. Leveraged at the bench to augment drug discovery efforts.

 The lab also focuses on developing computational and statistical methods for handling high throughput `omics data such as single cell transcriptomics/spatial transcriptomics (10X Visium & Chromium), spatial proteomics (CODEX), and calcium imaging.
+A one page summary of projects in the lab can be viewed <a href="{{ site.url }}{{ site.baseurl }}/downloads/OnePageLuberLabSummary.pdf">here.</a>

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="4000" data-pause="hover" >
     <!-- Menu -->